k2view-academy/K2View-Academy/articles/03_logical_units/22_native_support_for_NoSQL.md

 ![](images/document_storage_create_lu.png)

 The following message is then displayed.
-Click Yes to expand all the nested complex fields and create a relational LU schema.
+Click 'Yes' to expand all nested complex fields and create a relational LU schema.

 ![](images/document_storage_expand_msg.png)